Academic Catalog

 Major Requirements

-Students majoring in Urban Studies are required to complete a minimum of thirty-four credits.
-This consists of the completion of eighteen credits in five core courses, six credits of core Urban Studies electives, and one three or four-credit research methods course.
-Students are also required to select at least six credits of additional electives from the list of Urban Studies electives or from additional courses not included in the list but approved by the undergraduate director within the Department of Urban Studies and Planning.
+Students majoring in Urban Studies and Planning are required to complete a minimum of thirty-four credits.
+This consists of the completion of three or four credits (one course) in Fundamentals of Urbanism, 16 credits (five courses) in Fundamentals of Urban Planning, 12 credits (4 courses) in Planning Practice, and one 3-credit Urban Studies and Planning Elective from the approved list or from additional courses not included in the list but approved by the undergraduate director within the Department of Urban Studies and Planning.

 US 2000Introduction to Urban Studies4